University Campus Fire Safety

-Note: Additional information and a site visit from the Office of Emergency Preparedness, Fire & Workplace Safety may be required prior to approval.
-The submission of the request form is not an automatic approval.
+Note: Additional information and a site visit from the Office of Emergency Management may be required prior to approval.
+The submission of the request form is not automatic approval.

 - The Office of Emergency Management within VU Public Safety, along with the Office of Housing and Residential Education, schedules and conducts fire drills for all campus residence halls.
 Click here for the designated Residence Hall Evacuation Rally Points.